open-telemetry/oteps/text/0066-separate-context-propagation.md

 context which represents the state of the upstream system.

 **HTTPInject(context, request)**
-To send the data for all aspects downstream to the next process, the Propagation API provides a function which takes a context and an HTTP request, and mutates the HTTP request to include an HTTP Header representation of the context.
+To send the data for all concerns downstream to the next process, the Propagation API provides a function which takes a context and an HTTP request, and mutates the HTTP request to include an HTTP Header representation of the context.

 **ChainHTTPInjector(injector, injector) -> injector**
-To allow multiple aspects to inject their context into the same request, the Propagation API provides a function which takes two injectors, and returns a single injector which calls the two original injectors in order.
+To allow multiple concerns to inject their context into the same request, the Propagation API provides a function which takes two injectors, and returns a single injector which calls the two original injectors in order.

 **ChainHTTPExtractor(extractor, extractor) -> extractor**
-To allow multiple aspects to extract their context from the same request, the Propagation API provides a function which takes two extractors, and returns a single extractor which calls the two original extractors in order.
+To allow multiple concerns to extract their context from the same request, the Propagation API provides a function which takes two extractors, and returns a single extractor which calls the two original extractors in order.